SQL variables

 Snowflake provides the following DDL commands for using SQL variables:

-Variables can be set by executing the SQL statement SET or by setting the variables in the connection string when you connect to Snowflake.
+You can set variables by executing the SQL statement SET or by setting the variables in the connection string when you connect to Snowflake.

 The size of string or binary variables is limited to 256 bytes.